ARCHER2-HPC/archer2-docs/docs/other-software/cesm213.md

 ## Using CESM 2.1.3 on ARCHER2

 A [quickstart guide](cesm213_run.md) for running a simple coupled case of CESM 2.1.3 on ARCHER2 can be found here.
-For more detailed instructions, visit the [NCAR CESM pages](https://escomp.github.io/CESM/versions/cesm2.1/html/introduction.html).
+It should be noted that this is only a quickstart guide with a focus on the way that CESM 2.1.3 should be run specifically on ARCHER2, and is not intended to replace the larger CESM or CIME documentation linked to below.

+## Useful Links

+If this is your first time running CESM, it is highly recommended that you consult both the [CIME documentation](http://esmci.github.io/cime/versions/maint-5.6/html/) and the [NCAR CESM pages](https://escomp.github.io/CESM/versions/cesm2.1/html/introduction.html) for the version used in CESM 2.1.3, paying particular attention to the pages on [Basic Usage of CIME](http://esmci.github.io/cime/versions/maint-5.6/html/users_guide/index.html) which gives detailed description of the basic commands needed to get a model running.